 But is showing up on the dot really that important?
 Obviously there are many, many situations where being punctual is imperative, important - and polite, socially speaking.
 But is being late to work really that big a deal?
 Depending on your company’s set up and industry, maybe it’s not.

-Let’s take a closer look about how you can shape your organisation’s attitude to workplace timekeeping, devising and implementing a fair lateness policy, and what to do about individuals who are consistently late.
+Let’s take a closer look about how you can shape your organization’s attitude to workplace timekeeping, devising and implementing a fair lateness policy, and what to do about individuals who are consistently late.

 Does your company need a lateness policy?